Experimental Measurements of Ion Diffusion Coefficients and Heating in a Multi-Ion-Species Plasma Shock

-We evaluate the diffusion flux terms in Eq.~(\ref{eq:flux}) based on the experimental results to further understand their effects on species separation.
-The gradient of quantity $Q$ is computed as $\nabla Q/Q \approx 2(Q_2-Q_1)/L(Q_2+Q_1)$, where the subscript 1 and 2 represent the pre- and post-shock region, respectively.
-We also assume that the initial concentration separation $\nabla c \approx 0$ for simplicity.
-The diffusion coefficients, calculated either analytically or numerically \cite{kagan_electro-diffusion_2012, kagan_thermo-diffusion_2014, byvank_observation_2020}, are $D \approx 4.12 $ $\textup{m}^{2}/\textup{s}$, $\kappa_p \approx 0.28$, $\kappa_{T_i} \approx 0.28$, $\kappa_{T_e} \approx -0.06$, and $\kappa_E \approx 0.28$.
-Since the ambipolar electric field in Eq.~(\ref{eq:flux}) can be estimated as $\nabla \Phi=\nabla T_e/e$ \cite{tang_reduced_2014}, the contributions of each flux term to the diffusion velocity of N ions in the center-of-mass frame are 233 m/s for baro-diffusion, 199 m/s for ion thermo-diffusion, $-3$ m/s for electron thermo-diffusion, and 4 m/s for electro-diffusion, with a total diffusion velocity $v_\textup{N} \approx 400$ m/s.
-Similarly, the diffusion velocity for Ar in the center-of-mass frame is $v_\textup{Ar} \approx -300$ m/s, resulting in a difference of $\sim 700$ m/s, relatively consistent with our experimental value.
-The above calculations suggest that both baro- and ion thermo-diffusions dominate over other diffusion terms, comparable to the mechanisms that drive species separation in ICF experiments \cite{kagan_thermo-diffusion_2014}.
+We evaluate the various differential gradient terms in Eq.~(\ref{eq:flux}) to further understand their effects on inter-ion-species diffusion.
+The gradient of quantity $Q$ is computed as $\nabla Q/Q \approx 2(Q_2-Q_1)/L(Q_2+Q_1)$, where the subscript ``1'' and ``2'' represent the pre- and post-shock region, respectively.
+The diffusion coefficients, calculated either analytically or numerically (see the Supplemental Material for details), are $D \approx 4.12 $ $\textup{m}^{2}/\textup{s}$, $\kappa_p \approx 0.28$, $\kappa_{T_i} \approx 0.28$, $\kappa_{T_e} \approx -0.06$, and $\kappa_E \approx 0.28$.
+Since the ambipolar electric field in Eq.~(\ref{eq:flux}) can be estimated as $\nabla \Phi=\nabla T_e/e$ \cite{tang_reduced_2014}, the contributions of each flux term to the diffusion velocity of N ions in the center-of-mass frame are $-40$ m/s for classical diffusion, 233 m/s for baro-diffusion, 199 m/s for ion thermo-diffusion, $-3$ m/s for electron thermo-diffusion, and 4 m/s for electro-diffusion.
+The above calculations suggest that both baro- and ion thermo-diffusions dominate over other diffusion mechanisms, comparable to the mechanisms that drive species separation in ICF experiments \cite{kagan_thermo-diffusion_2014}.
+By reasonably assuming $\kappa_p \approx \kappa_{T_i}$ and neglecting other small terms, we are able to experimentally constrain the leading diffusion coefficients $D \kappa_p$ and $D \kappa_{T_i}$ from Eq.~(\ref{eq:flux}).
+This key experimental result and the comparison to inter-ion-species diffusion theory are listed in Table~\ref{tab:velocity}.